Robert I. Winton

 Patrolling The Waters Around Korea

-Robert Winton describes his jobs as a signalman looking out for other ships and also in coding and decoding messages.
-He talks about looking for spy ships and coming across a suspected Russian submarine.
-Robert Winton briefly describes landing in Incheon and seeing orphans and thinking war accomplishes nothing.
+Robert Winton describes his jobs as a signalman as well as his responsibilities for coding and decoding messages.
+He recalls looking for spy ships and coming across a suspected Russian submarine.

-Robert Winton describes life on the carrier, sometimes working twenty hours a day, and dealing with bad weather.
-He describes an accident which happened on the carrier in which an injured sailor was flown off the carrier by Americans so that his legs could be saved and not amputated.
+Robert Winton describes life on the carrier, sometimes working twenty hours a day and grabbing sleep whenever you could.
+He discusses the difficulties presented on board when the weather was bad.
+He recalls an accident on the carrier in which an injured sailor was flown off the carrier by Americans so that his legs could be saved and not amputated.